Free Digital Menu Design Guide for Restaurants

 Frequently Asked Questions

-Yes — there's a dedicated section on QR code implementation including placement strategies, design tips for the QR card itself, and how to track scan analytics.
+Yes — placement strategy, design notes for the QR card itself, and how to think about scan analytics.

-The guide covers menu optimization for all major platforms including Toast, Square, DoorDash Storefront, and custom websites.
+The guide covers menu presentation across major platforms as well as custom websites.

 Digital Menu Design Guide